Five Hours

-"Five Hours" is a 2014 single by Mexican-American DJ Deorro and has appeared in a great number of dance compilations in 2014.
+"Five Hours" is a 2014 single by Mexican-American DJ Deorro.
 The song charted in a number of countries and notably reached number 8 on SNEP official French Singles Chart.
 In the United States, the single reached number one on Billboard's Dance/Mix Show Airplay chart in its 6 September 2014 issue, giving Deorro his first number-one single and his debuted single in his home country.
 The American version that was first released featured vocals by DyCy and charted as "Five Hours (Don't Hold Me Back)".
 Later, a third vocal version entitled "Five More Hours" was released and was successful in the charts.